 I am a lover of all things floral.
-I wear floral patterned clothing.
+In my closet is floral patterned clothing.
 I decorate with all things floral.
-I have even been known to sugar a few organically grown flowers to decorate cupcakes.
+On occasion, I have even been known to sugar a few organically grown flowers to decorate cupcakes.
+If friends were flowers, I’d pick you.

 If you know anything about zoning, number 9 is one tough cookie.
 Yes, it’s a desert.
 Ever the Pollyanna, I initially thought, “Surely, one could get flowers to grow here.”